-Congress goes on lockdown as Trump supporters storm the Capitol building
+Congress goes on lockdown as pro-Trump rioters storm the Capitol building

 Beginning Monday, Trump supporters began gathering en masse in Washington, D.C., to protest the counting of the electoral votes that were already certified by the states, a process that is usually seen as ceremonial.

-The city of Washington had already called in National Guard troops to protect the public, but they were no where to be seen near the Capitol as the building was breached.
-Washington Post reporter Aaron C. Davis quotes a source saying that the Defense Department denied a request from the city to deploy National Guard troops to the Capitol.
+The city of Washington had already called in National Guard troops to protect the public, but they were nowhere to be seen near the Capitol as the building was breached.

 BREAKING: Trump supporters have breached the Capitol building, tearing down 4 layers of security fencing and are attempting to occupy the building — fighting federal police who are overrun